cancerDHC/sheet2linkml/README.md

 ```shell
 export CDM_GOOGLE_SHEET_ID=WbM2Jr869ofmdcSmhX_1E0aLWvnK2-gr47Mo_tzuQKWy
 ```

+A `google_api_credentials.json` file is also required in the root of this repo.
+Documentation is forthcoming.

+And the user is responsible for defining
+- `~/path/to/crdch_model.yaml`
+- `~/path/to/logging.ini`
+    - `logging.ini` may be adaquate for many users

-Then perform the conversion
+### Then perform the conversion:

 ```shell
 sheet2linkml --output ~/path/to/crdch_model.yaml --logging-config ~/path/to/logging.ini
 ```

-The user is responsible for defining
-- `~/path/to/crdch_model.yaml`
-- `~/path/to/logging.ini`
-    - `logging.ini` may be adaquate for many users